Image: AI generated

 "Make a React screen that calls these APIs.
 List, add, edit, and delete should all be possible."

 Check in the browser.
-The list appears, there’s an add button, and entries are saved when you type.
+A list appears, there’s an add button, entering data saves it.

 Step 4: Add features